Saadmairaj/Color-Picker/README.md

 ## Description
 This App will help you to find the exact HEX, HSV, RGBA.
-The app is devoloped on kivy module, i tested on mac with retina display works very well for me.
+The app is developed with Kivy module, I tested on mac with retina display works very well for me.

 ## Version
   0.0.1